devtools::install_github('joon3216/funpark')

 ## 8: not_rich 2

-allow us to fit binomial and poisson regression respectively, but not the logistic regression.
+Forms of rich_binom and rich_pois allow us to fit binomial and poisson regression respectively, but not the logistic regression.
 This document is about transforming the second and third dataset into the first one, i.e. binarizing datasets.

 2. Case studies